The Bread and Butter...

 Now it is a colossus and not your best business buddy.
 In many ways you must have a Facebook profile, but for many business clients, it's not the key tool, its a signpost to your site and a teaser for your content.
 Here is a relevant blog article.

 Facebook has potentially high engagement, but, it's full of shit too.
-My own view is that they manipulate your reach to force you in buying ads (It is the their purpose after all).
+My own view is that they manipulate your reach to force you in buying ads (It is their purpose after all).

 Set up Business Page